Germany's far-right AfD feels shunned by opponents in the Bundestag | DW | 16.12.2021

 Parliamentary committees are set up at the beginning of every term to assist the Bundestag in adopting new laws and amending existing legislation.
 The members discuss policy related to their specialized area and draw up recommendations that can serve as the groundwork for decisions made on the plenary floor.

-Every MP is a member of at least one committee and each parliamentary group, starting will the largest has the opportunity to choose which committees they want to lead.
+Every MP is a member of at least one committee and each parliamentary group, starting with the largest, has the opportunity to choose which committees they want to lead.
 The selection process goes on for several rounds until all committee chairmanships have been dealt out.
-This time around, the AfD was able to pick interior, health, and development.
+This time around, the AfD was able to pick interior, health and development.

 The two AfD candidates for health and development also failed to win the required majority to chair their respective committees.
 A vote within the commission on who will chair the group is unusual, but possible if the committee members object to the nomination.